 10 Things You Didn't Know About...
 Peaky Blinders

-With the third series arriving in stores on DVD and Blu-ray on Monday, we thought we'd dig up some of the lesser-known facts about the show and the real-life gangsters the Shelby family are based on.
+With the fourth series arriving on TV today (Wednesday 15th November), we thought we'd dig up some of the lesser-known facts about the show and the real-life gangsters the Shelby family are based on.
 Enjoy...

 Tommy Shelby is a fictional character, but his rivals Billy Kimber and Darby Sabini were very real